lnxjedi/gopherbot/doc/DevNotes.md

 - Remove WorkDirectory from jobs; jobs should consult environment vars and call SetWorkingDirectory
 - Ansible role should create WorkSpace and put it in the gopherbot.yaml
 - Change Exclusive behavior: instead of just returning true when bot.exclusive, make sure tag matches, and return false if not and log an error; also fail if jobName not set
-- Add to TODO: paging for show log similar to history; same 2k page size, but showing in reverse (e.g. 'p' for previous page, 'q' to quit)
 - Put .gopherci/pipeline.sh in repositories
 - Create gitea-ci job triggered by messages in dev
   - Clone repository in e.g WorkSpace/ansible/deploy-gopherbot